canvascomputing/malwi-box/README.md

 - 📦 **Dependency auditing** - Discover what file, network, and process access a package actually needs
 - 🔒 **Runtime protection** - Enforce allowlists to block unauthorized operations in production

-> **Warning**: This tool is not a sandbox with isolated execution, it runs on your actual machine, kernel and CPU.
-Use at your own risk.
+> **Warning**: This tool is not executed in isolation or virtualization, it runs on your actual machine, kernel and CPU.
+Use it at your own risk.
+Still it allows to reduce the blast radius of typical Python malware.

 ## Installation